 Moraines, Glaciers and Thin Air

-After Dingboche, the Everest Base Camp Trek Route is mostly above moraines and into the thin air.
+After Dingboche, the Everest Base Camp Trek Route is mostly above moraines and into thin air.
 Therefore, trekkers need to take proper care.
 Slow and gradual walking as well as consumption of lots of liquid is the best way to overcome these hurdles.
 Lobuche (6,119 m) to Everest Base Camp is completely above moraines.
 No vegetation and the tiring muscles really make it arduous for some trekkers.
 Please take care of your body and consume lots of liquids.

 Everest Base Camp Trek and Kalapathar